The Qi Institute.com

 Before we discuss Qigong further, I want to make sure you have an

-Qigong means breath or energy exercise.
-But how exactly do you exercise
+and Qigong means breath or energy exercise.
+But how exactly do you

-energy, what is energy, how do you know it is real, and do other forms of
+exercise energy, what is energy, how do you know it is real, and do other

-• First, the easiest way to explain or relate to Qi (pronounced Chi---Chee),
+• First, the easiest way to explain or relate to Qi (pronounced Chi---

-is the internal force within all things.
-In humans, Qi is the internal force
+Chee), is the internal force within all things.
+In humans, Qi is the

-that allows the body to perform its functions.
-Qi is the reason for your
+internal force that allows the body to perform its functions.
+Qi is the

-thoughts, it allows blood to circulate, it gives the organs strength to
+reason for your thoughts, it allows blood to circulate, it gives the

 Remember this equation, blood follows the Qi & Qi follows the